 Think Locally, Act Locally

 Most medical practices are concerned with attracting patients within specific locations, often their home town.
 This need to attract local attention closes some online doors, but opens others.
-Locally-focused health domains attract fewer visitors, but those users they do attract tend to be focused, targeted site users who are actively searching for the services the health domain offers.
+Locally-focused health domains attract fewer visitors, but those users they do attract tend to be focused, targeted site users who are actively searching for the particular services that website offers.

 Competition for medical practice keywords is high.
 Simply type in optometrist, chiropractor, dentist, or any other medical profession into Google and the search engine will return thousands, if not millions, of results.
 Few health domains can rank high in simple searches for common medical terms or practices; there is simply too much competition.